-Complete guide to BP Chargemaster home chargers
+Complete guide to BP Pulse (formerly Chargemaster) home chargers

-BP Chargemaster home chargers
+BP Pulse home chargers

-BP Chargemaster home chargers all look much the same; a rather boring but inoffensive-looking, beige, oval box measuring around 35cm at its widest point and 12cm deep.
+BP Pulse home chargers all look much the same; a rather boring but inoffensive-looking, beige, oval box measuring around 35cm at its widest point and 12cm deep.
 If it’s an aesthetically appealing charger you want, you’re probably going to have to pay a lot more money and go to someone like Andersen.

-You can choose to have the box with a 4.7m cable tethered permanently into the unit, or with a simple Type 1/Type 2 socket that allows you to plug in with a Type 2 charging cable provided (sometimes optionally) with every plug-in car.
+You can choose to have the box with a 4.7-metre cable tethered permanently into the unit, or with a simple Type 1/Type 2 socket that allows you to plug in with a Type 2 charging cable provided (sometimes optionally) with every plug-in car.